 Furthermore, we leverage artificial intelligence tools to perform cognitive modeling and real-time data analysis and provide actionable insights for strategic planning and informed decision-making.
 This is made possible by our continuous performance monitoring systems, which track data in real-time, allowing for early intervention when necessary, leading to improved outcomes at reduced costs.
 Kanerika’s cognitive computing solutions make operations smarter, boosting efficiency and promoting welfare within the organization and among its clients.

-What are the limitations of current NLP capabilities in cognitive computing systems?
+What are the principles of cognitive computing?